 During fiscal 2022, we entered into four equity investments as part of the Dealer Accelerator Program.
-The equity investments made were in Sea Bright Solar, Inc. of \$2.0 million for an equity interest of 20.0%, Freedom Solar Holdings, LLC, of \$9.4 million for an equity interest of 4.5%, EmPower CES, LLC of \$6.0 million for an equity interest of 20.0% and Renova Energy Corp. of \$8.5 million for an equity interest of 10.6%.
+The equity investments made were in Sea Bright Solar, Inc for an equity interest of 20.0%, Freedom Solar Holdings, LLC, for an equity interest of 4.5%, EmPower CES, LLC for an equity interest of 20.0% and Renova Energy Corp. for an equity interest of 10.6%.

+In April 2023, as part of the Dealer Accelerator Program, we entered into an equity investment with LTL LED, LLC, d/b/a Wolf River Electric LLC ("Wolf River").
+The investment included a cash payment for an equity interest of 16.7%.

 All of these equity investments were accounted for as equity method investments without readily determinable fair value in accordance with the guidance in ASC 323, Investments - Equity Method and Joint Ventures, given the material intra-entity transactions that exist under our exclusive supplier agreements as a result of our investments.
-We recognize our earnings from our equity method investments in the fiscal quarter after the corresponding earnings are recognized by the investee, and recorded earnings from equity method investments of \$0.2 million during the three months ended April 2, 2023, as compared to no earnings or losses from equity method investments during the three months ended April 2, 2023, we received a dividend from one of our investees in the amount of \$0.5 million.
+We recognize our earnings from our equity method investments in the fiscal quarter after the corresponding earnings are recognized by the investee, and recorded earnings from equity method investments of \$0.3 million and \$0.6 million during the three and six months ended July 2, 2023, as compared to no earnings or losses from equity method investments during the three and six months ended July 3, 2022.
+In addition, during the three and six months ended July 2, 2023, we received a dividend from one of our investees in the amount of \$0.2 million and \$0.7 million.